 - Do not eat just before your massage.
 Consume a meal no less than an hour prior to your massage.
 If needed, a small snack prior to you massage is manageable.

 - Give yourself enough time to arrive on time and relax.
 If you are rushing and arrive stressed, it will take longer to get into a relaxed state.

 - Drinking water after a deep massage can help to flush lactic acid from your tissues and prevent soreness.

-Nutrition counseling with a Registered Dietitian (RD) is available as one of the Student Health Center's complementary services.
-Registered Dietitians are acknowledged professionals trained to advise you on diet, supplements, food and nutrition.
-They can help you to separate fact from fiction, health eating plans from unsafe diets, and they help you translate the science of nutrition into healthy food choices.
-RDs have completed a minimum of four years of education as well as supervised internship in dietetics at an accredited university.
+Nutrition counseling is offered with a Registered Dietitian Nutritionist (RDN), who is professionally trained to advise you on diet, supplements, food and nutrition.
+They can help you to separate fact from fiction, healthy eating plans from unsafe diets, and they help you translate the science of nutrition into healthy food choices.

 Walking through a grocery store can be a daunting and challenging task when you are unsure how to make healthy choices.
 Our grocery tours walk you through each aisle and point out healthy options and alternatives; learn how to shop on a budget, and which aisles to avoid.
 We also teach individuals how to properly read nutrition labels and discuss the differences between servings and portion sizes.